Noble gas: Applications

 Noble gases have very low boiling and melting points, which makes them useful as cryogenic refrigerants.
 In particular, liquid helium, which boils at 4.2 K, is used for superconducting magnets, such as those needed in nuclear magnetic resonance imaging and nuclear magnetic resonance.
 Liquid neon, although it does not reach temperatures as low as liquid helium, also finds use in cryogenics because it has over 40 times more refrigerating capacity than liquid helium and over three times more than liquid hydrogen.

 Helium is used as a component of breathing gases to replace nitrogen, due its low solubility in fluids, especially in lipids.
 Gases are absorbed by the blood and body tissues when under pressure like in scuba diving, which causes an anesthetic effect known as nitrogen narcosis.
 Due to its reduced solubility, little helium is taken into cell membranes, and when helium is used to replace part of the breathing mixtures, such as in trimix or heliox, a decrease in the narcotic effect of the gas at depth is obtained.
 Helium's reduced solubility offers further advantages for the condition known as decompression sickness, or the bends.
 The reduced amount of dissolved gas in the body means that fewer gas bubbles form during the decrease in pressure of the ascent.
 Another noble gas, argon, is considered the best option for use as a drysuit inflation gas for scuba diving.
 Helium is also used as filling gas in nuclear fuel rods for nuclear reactors.

-Since the Hindenburg disaster in 1937, helium has replaced hydrogen as a lifting gas in blimps and balloons due to its lightness and incombustibility, despite an 8.6% decrease in buoyancy.
+Since the Hindenburg disaster in 1937, helium has replaced hydrogen as a lifting gas in blimps and balloons: despite an 8.6% decrease in buoyancy compared to hydrogen, helium is not combustible.

 In many applications, the noble gases are used to provide an inert atmosphere.
 Argon is used in the synthesis of air-sensitive compounds that are sensitive to nitrogen.
 Solid argon is also used for the study of very unstable compounds, such as reactive intermediates, by trapping them in an inert matrix at very low temperatures.
 Helium is used as the carrier medium in gas chromatography, as a filler gas for thermometers, and in devices for measuring radiation, such as the Geiger counter and the bubble chamber.
 Helium and argon are both commonly used to shield welding arcs and the surrounding base metal from the atmosphere during welding and cutting, as well as in other metallurgical processes and in the production of silicon for the semiconductor industry.